hackclub/hackclub/workshops/discord_bot_with_rust/README.md

 ## Adding the library and setting up a basic bot

 Right now, our Rust program isn't a Cargo project.
-That means it won't be able to import any libraries.
+Cargo is Rust's package manager.
+Without it, we wouldn't be able to easily depend on libraries.
+So since our program isn't a Cargo project, it won't be able to use the `serenity` library!

 Let's fix that by running `cargo init --name polling-bot` in the terminal.
 This command initializes a new Cargo project for us.
 You can replace `polling-bot` with whatever you want your program to be named.
 This should create two new files on the side: `.gitignore` and `Cargo.toml`, which we'll be using to add the Serenity library: